RasPiAI/RasPiAI/README.md

    - Check the status of the Raspberry Pi again with `iw dev wlan0 info`.
 Now "AP" should appear next to the type.
    - The WLAN with the name RasPiAI should now be active.

-## How to install ollama 🦙 and open-webui together using docker🐳:
+## How to install ollama 🦙 and open-webui using docker🐳:

 1. Running Ollama in a Docker container
    - `docker run -d --name ollama -p 11434:11434 -v ollama_volume:/root/.ollama ollama/ollama:latest`